tts-code-immersion-clt-pt-summer-2016/class_notes/homework_and_challenges/Homework_Manifest.md

 - - - -

-## Class 2 - Ruby Loops, Arrays and Control Flow
+## Class 2 - Control Flow and Arrays

 ###**Due on 7/13/2016:**